 Plunket is New Zealand’s largest provider of support services for the development, health and wellbeing of children under five and see 91% of new parents.
 Under previous funding support a free DVD was given away to every new parent by their Well Child Takmariki Ora/ Plunket provider at the newborn and three year old visits.
 We have a limited supply of DVDs left.
 If you’d like to buy click here.Link to Plunket

-The video content has been through an advisory panel of appropriately qualified experts in the areas of parenting, child development and the various subject areas covered, to ensure content is appropriate.
+The video content has been through an advisory panel of appropriately qualified experts in the areas of parenting, child development and the various subject areas covered, to ensure the content is appropriate when produced.
 Those entities include (but are not limited to) Plunket, The Ministries of Health, Education and Social Development, ACC, Sport NZ and the Office of the Children’s Commissioner.